danirus/django-comments-xtd/docs/tutorial.rst

                'allow_flagging': False,
                'allow_feedback': False,
                'show_feedback': False,
-           }
+               'who_can_post': 'all'  # Valid values: 'all', users' }
        }

-We will enable each option in the next sections.
+We will go through the first three options in the following sections.
+As for the last option, *who_can_post*, I recommend you to read the special use case :ref:`ref-recipe-only-signed-in-can-comment`, that explains the topic in depth.

 Removal suggestion